robin-karlsson/signalr-signalr-messagebus/README.md

 SignalR backplane for scaling out SignalR
 ==========================

-Deploy the web site included and use the extension method to set the proper URI to the published backplane service.
+Add the backend part to your desired master web site, where you want the backplane to run.
+Then add the message bus part to your SignalR site and use the extension method to set the proper URL to the published backplane service.